Geosciences, Pollution Prevention and Treatment

 Professional integration

-The graduating classes of the GPTP degree have been followed since its creation in 2004.
-Our surveys show a very good professional integration in design offices and communities specialized in various fields:
+The graduating classes of the GPTP degree have been monitored since its creation in 2004.
+Our surveys show a very good level of professional integration in design offices and local authorities specializing in a wide range of fields:

 • water resource management, water quality